Which choice gives the correct historical order of the following Rashtrakuta kings?

 V. Decline of the Roman and Sassanid empires.

-All the following are considered as the causes for the decline of trade and commerce in North India between 750 & 1200 A.D.
+The correct answer is D as can be considered as the causes for the decline of trade and commerce in North India between 750 & 1200 A.D.

 Which two Buddhist monks of the Pala period are responsible for the introduction of Buddhism in Tibet?